-Mars24 is a cross-platform Java application which displays a Mars "sunclock", a graphical representation of Mars showing the current day- and nightsides of Mars, along with numerical readouts of the time in 24-hour format.
+Mars24 is a cross-platform Java application that displays a Mars "sunclock", a graphical representation of Mars showing the current day- and nightsides of Mars, along with numerical readouts of the time in 24-hour format.
 Other displays include a plot showing the relative orbital positions of the four inner planets, a panorama showing the solar path as seen from a given location on Mars, and the Mars analemma.

 Mars24 cannot accurately determine the time on Mars unless your computer's time, time zone and date are set correctly.